FinnLidbetter/crifx/README.md

 ### How crifx decides the author of a submission
 In order of precedence, crifx determines the author of a file by:
 1. The presence of a crifx!(author="name") string in the text of a submission file.
-(Not yet implemented.)
 2. The presence of an underscore separated name string that matches an alias in the `crifx.toml` configuration file.
 3. The git user associated with the largest number of lines in the git blame.
 Roughly speaking this will be